This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.

 This lets you access the data location where business data is stored.

-Now that you have created connections to Oracle schemas, jump to step 8.
-Browse the database objects.
+Now that you have successfully established connections to Oracle schemas, jump to ⑧ Browse the database objects.

-In this step, you will add 2 connections in SQL Server Management Studio to access the repository and data location schemas.
+In this section, you will add two connections in SQL Server Management Studio to access the repository and data location schemas.

 1. In Object Explorer, click Connect and then Database Engine.